PHILOSOPHY

 A side-effect: the agent gets better at your voice because you keep correcting it.
 Rejections and edits become memory.
 Month six outputs look noticeably more like you than month one.
 That compounding is real; it is a direct gift of the approval gate.

-Purchase likelihood, not share of voice
+Narrative Accuracy and Purchase Likelihood, not share of voice

-Enterprise lives behind a conversation, not a tier
+Custom lives behind a conversation, not a tier

 SSO, SAML, multi-brand rollout, API access, custom engines, larger scenario pools, agency licensing — all real needs, all reasonable.
 None of them belong on the Starter plan.
 Putting "SSO coming on Pro" checkmarks on a self-serve pricing page is how startups accidentally become Salesforce.